 When sharing a document that you do not expect or want the recipient to modify, the safest option is to convert the document to PDF.
-OOo provides a very straightforward way to convert documents to PDF.
+OpenOffice.org provides a very straightforward way to convert documents to PDF.
+See Chapter 10 (Printing, Exporting, and E-Mailing) in this book.